Here are some helpful resources to assist you throughout the process.

 Labeling – this must be in English, have a country of origin on it and include a full list of ingredients.

-The U.S. Food and Drug Administration (FDA) announced a new Nutrition Facts label for most packaged foods that reflects the latest in nutrition science and includes additional nutrient information.
+The U.S. Food and Drug Administration requires a Nutrition Facts label for most packaged foods that reflects the latest in nutrition science and includes additional nutrient information.

-Most food manufacturers will be required to use the new label by July 26, 2018.
 Manufacturers with less than $10 million in annual food sales will have an additional year to comply with the new rules.
-The FDA plans to conduct outreach and education efforts on the new requirements.
+The FDA has plenty of resources on their website to help with this label.